 - It's a practice that takes intention.
 Learn to walk away with a pre-decided discussion that walking away is your way to calm down and that you will continue the conversation once you're no longer flooded.
 Have a hand signal (not a finger signal! haha) or code word that you both agree will allow each other to stop.

-Learn new communication skills you can immediately apply in your marriage and some harder skills (with practice) that will transform your marriage in 6 weeks or less.
+Learn new communication skills you can immediately apply in your marriage and some harder skills (with practice) that will transform your marriage.